SeniorMars/seismic/README.md

 ## About

-Integrating single-cell RNA sequencing (scRNA-seq) with Genome-Wide Association Studies (GWAS) can help reveal GWAS-associated cell types furthering our understanding of the cell-type-specific biological processes underlying complex traits and disease.
+Integrating single-cell RNA sequencing (scRNA-seq) with Genome-Wide Association Studies (GWAS) can help reveal GWAS-associated cell types, furthering our understanding of the cell-type-specific biological processes underlying complex traits and disease.
 In order to rapidly and accurately pinpoint associations, we develop a novel framework, _seismic_, which characterizes cell types using a new specificity score.
 As part of the _seismic_ framework, the specific genes driving cell type-trait associations can easily be accessed and analyzed, enabling further biological insights.
-The following figure depicts a high level overview of this process.
+The following figure depicts a high-level overview of this process.

 ![method overview](man/figures/seismic_overview.png)